quantax.sites.Sites#

 If

-is int, then a 2D numpy array with each row a pair of neighbor site indeces.
-Ifn_neighbor
+n_neighboris int, then a 2D numpy array with each row a pair of neighbor site indeces.
+Ifn_neighboris sequence, then a list with each item a 2D numpy array corresponding ton_neighboritems.- sign

 The sign of neighbor bonds.
 Only provided if